 Use the grains and commodities assistance tool to quickly assess if your facility is subject to state rules and to get a summary of requirements and how to comply.
-The grain elevator air emissions calculator will calculate your air emissions and help you determine if you need an air permit.
-Fertilizer mixing plants: Use the grain elevator tab in the calculator to calculate emissions from granular fertilizer mixing and handling.
+This calculator will help you determine if you need an air permit: Air emissions calculator: Grain elevators (p-sbap5-28).
+(Fertilizer mixing plants: Use the 'grain elevator' tabs in the calculator to calculate emissions from granular fertilizer mixing and handling.)

 If the federal Grain Elevators: New Source Performance Standards don’t apply to you (see below), see the standards of performance for dry bulk agricultural commodity facilities (Minn.
 R. 7011.1000 to 1015).
 State rule may require your business to have air emission controls.

 - If you use a capture system, the particulate matter must go through control equipment that has a collection efficiency of at least 80% by weight.